telepresenceio/telepresence/docs/discussion/why-telepresence.md

 Let's assume you have a web service which listens on port 8080, and has a Dockerfile which gets built to an image called `examplecom/servicename`.
 Your service depends on other Kubernetes `Service` instances (`thing1` and `thing2`), and on a cloud database.

-The Kubernetes production environment looks like this:
+The Kubernetes staging environment looks like this:

 <div class="mermaid">
 graph LR